Collect user feedback on your documentation

 We're GDPR compliant and use enterprise-grade encryption.
 Your data is stored securely and never shared with third parties.

-Know what your users actually need
+Stop guessing what your docs need